tommie/v8go/README.md

 We have the [v8upgrade](https://github.com/tommie/v8go/.github/workflow/v8upgrade.yml) workflow.
 The workflow is triggered every day or manually.
 When run, it finds the current stable V8 version on https://chromiumdash.appspot.com/ and updates `deps/latest_v8_hash`.
-If it differs from before, it creates a PR.
+If it differs from before, it commits the change and runs `v8build`.

 The [v8build](https://github.com/tommie/v8go/.github/workflow/v8build.yml) workflow upgrades V8 to the `deps/latest_v8_hash`, writes `deps/v8_hash` and builds new libraries.
-It is triggered by the `v8upgrade` PR (actually a push to its PR branch,) or being run manually.
+It is triggered by the `v8upgrade` workflow, or being run manually.
-This also creates a PR, and the upgrade PR should be merged first.
+This also commits changes directly.
+Then it runs `syncsubdeps`.

+The [syncsubdeps](https://github.com/tommie/v8go/.github/workflow/syncsubdeps.yml) workflow updates the `go.mod` file to point to the new commit.
+Each architecture in `deps/` is its own Go module.
+This is needed to work around size constraints in Go module handling due to the large libv8 files.
+But we still want them to be consistent across builds, something that needs to happen after the built files have been committed.
+Once this is done, the upgrade is complete.

+Releasing the library is a matter of running the [release](https://github.com/tommie/v8go/.github/workflow/release.yml) workflow.
+It reads `CHANGELOG.md`, creates a Git tag and a GitHub release.
+The tag is what matters for Go modules, and the GitHub release is useful for notifications.
+Making a release is currently manual.

 ### Flushing after C/C++ standard library printing for debugging